-1. Be able to continue to perform those procedures associated with RADR 1411 and RADR 2401

-- 2. Be able to process x-ray films using the appropriate equipment.

-- 3. Be able to perform CPR.

-- 4. Be able to evaluate each requisition.

-- 5. Demonstrate proper physical facilities readiness.

-- 6. Demonstrate proper patient care.

-7. Under the indirect supervision of a certified radiographer, be able to effectively operate basic equipment in assigned areas.

-8. Under the indirect supervision of a certified radiographer, demonstrate positioning skills for all body parts as appropriate for this level of training.

-9. Be able to evaluate the finished radiograph for positioning, photographic qualities, correct anatomy and proper film identification.

-10. Demonstrate appropriate radiation protection skills.

-11. Observe and assist the certified radiographers as requested.

-12. Observe and assist the radiologists (or other physicians) as requested.

-13. Demonstrate emotional and social behaviors, as appropriate, for the level of professional development.

-14. Complete all aspects of clinical competency evaluation.

-15. Perform all competency exams at a level commensurate with the students' clinical experience during the semester.

-16. Participate in the organized radiographic Film Critique and successfully complete all required assignments.

-17. Complete all four lab practicals by the end of this semester.
+- 1. Be able to continue to perform those procedures associated with RADR 1411 and RADR 2401 - 2.
+Be able to perform CPR. - 3.
+Be able to evaluate each requisition. - 4.
+Demonstrate proper physical facilities readiness. - 5.
+Demonstrate proper patient care. - 6.
+Under the indirect supervision of a certified radiographer, be able to effectively operate basic equipment in assigned areas. - 7.
+Under the indirect supervision of a certified radiographer, demonstrate positioning skills for all body parts as appropriate for this level of training. - 8.
+Be able to evaluate the finished radiograph for positioning, photographic qualities, correct anatomy and proper film identification. - 9.
+Demonstrate appropriate radiation protection skills. - 10.
+Observe and assist the certified radiographers as requested. - 11.
+Observe and assist the radiologists (or other physicians) as requested. - 12.
+Demonstrate emotional and social behaviors, as appropriate, for the level of professional development. - 13.
+Complete all aspects of clinical competency evaluation. - 14.
+Perform all competency exams at a level commensurate with the students' clinical experience during the semester. - 15.
+Complete all four lab practicals by the end of this semester. - 16.
+Complete six additional Random Challenges.